 I think that we’re seeing some organic, grass-roots RSC but that won’t be enough to solve climate change.
 We need leadership to inspire broad-based RSC.
 We’re facing a threat far more existential than WW-II and yet our willingness to make change in the face of this threat pales in comparison to the civic-engagement and the willingness of the masses to make sacrifices during WW-II (think the Victory Garden Movement or Rosie the Riveter).
 We need leaders.

 Which leads me to contemplate leadership styles.
 So – I want your help here, dear reader, in thinking through a specific question on the relative merits of two leadership styles; I’ll call them the AG style and the GT style.

-Both AG and GT leaders are equivalent in terms of their morals, their sense of service and commitment and their understanding of the science of climate change.
-We’re making no judgement as to their relative moralities, we’re just evaluating the capacity of their leadership to inspire global RSC.
+Both AG and GT leaders are equivalent in terms of their morals, their sense of service and commitment, and their understanding of the science of climate change.
+We’re making no judgment as to their relative moralities, we’re just evaluating the capacity of their leadership to inspire global RSC.

 Here’s how their styles differ:

 - AG leaders will not hesitate to hop on a private jet to fly from (say) Virginia to Oslo to attend important meetings on climate change.
 In so, they incur quite a bit more carbon emissions than they might do had they chosen alternate modes of travel.